French Revolution: Creating a constitution

-Revolution and the church
+Catholic Church

 Historian John McManners argues "in eighteenth-century France, throne and altar were commonly spoken of as in close alliance; their simultaneous collapse ... would one day provide the final proof of their interdependence."
 One suggestion is that after a century of persecution, some French Protestants actively supported an anti-Catholic regime, a resentment fuelled by Enlightenment thinkers such as Voltaire.
-Jean-Jacques Rousseau, considered a philosophical founder of the revolution, wrote it was "manifestly contrary to the law of nature... that a handful of people should gorge themselves with superfluities while the hungry multitude goes in want of necessities."
+Jean-Jacques Rousseau, considered a philosophical founder of the revolution, wrote it was "manifestly contrary to the law of nature... that a handful of people should gorge themselves with superfluities, while the hungry multitude goes in want of necessities."

 The Revolution caused a massive shift of power from the Catholic Church to the state; although the extent of religious belief has been questioned, elimination of tolerance for religious minorities meant by 1789 being French also meant being Catholic.
 The church was the largest individual landowner in France, controlling nearly 10% of all estates and levied tithes, effectively a 10% tax on income, collected from peasant farmers in the form of crops.
 In return, it provided a minimal level of social support.

-The August decrees abolished tithes, and on 2 November the Assembly confiscated all church property, the value of which was used to back a new paper currency known as assignats.
+The August Decrees abolished tithes, and on 2 November the Assembly confiscated all church property, the value of which was used to back a new paper currency known as assignats.
 In return, the state assumed responsibilities such as paying the clergy and caring for the poor, the sick and the orphaned.
 On 13 February 1790, religious orders and monasteries were dissolved, while monks and nuns were encouraged to return to private life.

-The Civil Constitution of the Clergy of 12 July 1790 made them employees of the state, as well as establishing rates of pay and a system for electing priests and bishops.
-Pope Pius VI and many French Catholics objected to this since it denied the authority of the Pope over the French Church.
-In October, thirty bishops wrote a declaration denouncing the law, further fuelling opposition.

-When clergy were required to swear loyalty to the Civil Constitution in November 1790, it split the church between the 24% who complied, and the majority who refused.
+The Civil Constitution of the Clergy of 12 July 1790 made them employees of the state, established rates of pay, and developed a system for electing priests and bishops.
+Pope Pius VI and many French Catholics objected to this since it denied the authority of the Pope over the French church.
+In October, 30 bishops wrote a declaration denouncing the law, further fuelling opposition.
+When clergy were required to swear loyalty to the Civil Constitution in November, it split the church between the 24% who complied and the majority who refused.
 This stiffened popular resistance against state interference, especially in traditionally Catholic areas such as Normandy, Brittany and the Vendée, where only a few priests took the oath and the civilian population turned against the revolution.
-The result was state-led persecution of "Refractory clergy", many of whom were forced into exile, deported, or executed.
+The result was state-led persecution of "refractory clergy", many of whom were forced into exile, deported, or executed.